View on GitHub

 1. Browse the resources in the Finding H/FOSS Projects section looking for projects that interest you and that seem to be active.

-• It is recommended that you consider projects from across range of your different interests.
+• It is recommended that you consider projects from across a range of your different interests.
 Eventually we will be forming teams around areas of common interest.
 So having considered projects across a range of interests increases the likelihood that you will find a team with some shared interests.

 • You should plan to spend approximately 1 hour browsing the resources to identify your candidate projects.

-2. From the projects you have looked at, identify 10 candidate projects (5 for students doing an individual research or honors project).
+2. From the projects you have looked at, identify 10-12 candidate projects (5 for students doing an individual research or honors project).

 3. Using your clone of the course repository: